 Opened in 1903, the Lyric Theater staged several productions involving major LGBT performers and creators, including Clyde Fitch, Cole Porter, and Sarah Bernhardt, among others, before becoming a movie theater in 1934 The historic interior was demolished in 1996, and, incorporating portions of the interiors of the adjacent Apollo and Times Square Theaters, it reopened as the Ford Center for the Performing Arts in 1998.

-The Mattachine Society of New York, an early gay rights group, held its meetings at Avlon Studios in this building from 1956-57, shortly after forming in December 1955.
+The New York Area Council of the Mattachine Society, Inc., an early gay rights group, held its meetings at Avlon Studios in this building from 1956 to 1957, shortly after forming in December 1955.

 On the MapVIEW The Full Map

 The Lyric Theater opened in 1903.
 An early LGBT-associated play here was Ourselves (1913) by Rachel Crothers.

 The Lyric also had several hits by gay playwrights and composers:

 - The Blue Mouse (1908-09) by Clyde Fitch

 - Abe and Mawruss (1915-16) by Montague Glass and Roi Cooper Megrue